If you’ve ever traveled abroad be it for vacation, work or as a study-abroad experience, you’re bound to have experienced culture shock.

 Simple in theory, but different in reality.

-I know for myself, dealing with reverse culture shock was more difficult for many reasons: Among them, a familiarity with the region, having less exciting things to do, and separation from my new friends and my now-husband – essentially feelings of isolation and a lack of excitement.
+I know for myself, dealing with reverse culture shock was more difficult for many reasons: Among them, a familiarity with the region, having less exciting things to do, and separation from my new friends and my now-husband.

 These are the 5 ways I was able to overcome my reverse culture shock.